 Left: Exterior elevation of a residence.
 Right: Interior view created using a section box

-Case study - Orthographic views in action
+Case study: Orthographic projection in action

 Recently, architectural designer and Enscape Forum user Steven Garubba took some time and shared the importance of orthographic views to his workflow with us.

-The space contained a variety of different areas, each with different functions, from the reception desk, to the public shopping areas, to the staff kitchen and growing sections.
+The retail space contained a variety of different areas, each with different functions, from the reception desk, to the public shopping areas, to the staff kitchen and growing sections.

-Creating a rendering of a specific area of a space can be a compelling way to convey details or atmosphere.
+Creating a photorealistic rendering of a specific area of a space can be a compelling way to convey details or atmosphere.

 At many stages of the design process however, it can be just as important to show clearly how the space works.
-During the dispensary project, this is where orthographic views came in handy.
+During the dispensary project, this is where orthographic projection came in handy.
 As Steven put it: “in order to convey all of those programs in a retail space, I needed to show that as convincingly as possible and the best way, in my opinion, was too show a birds-eye rendering.“

 According to Steven, it’s more common that you would expect that investors and clients have trouble understanding 2D views.
 When this happens, he adds orthographic views to his design boards, “to show clients [and] investors the whole set of interior spaces diagrammatically.”
 Using Enscape, you can create this effect in seconds by using a combination of orthographic perspective and a section box.